-Loughborough: W. Ward, goal; G. Spihey and J. Kent, backs; V. Smith, J. W. Piackett, and Culley, half-backs; Butterworth, Carnelley, Farmer, Start, and Freestone, forwards.
+Loughborough : W. Ward, goal ; G. Spibey and J. Kent, backs ; V. Smith, J. W. Plackets, and Culley, half-backs ; Butterworth, Carnelley; Farmer, Start, and Freestone, forwards.

-Heaner: J. Carlin, goal; R. Wright and R. Wheeldon, backs; J. Timson, J. Peace, and S. Carlin, half-backs; H. Webb, Mellors, Thorpe, Widdowson, and

-R. Jardine, forwards.
+Heanor : J. Carlin, goal; R. Wright and R. Wheeldon, backs ; J. Timson, J. Peace, and S. Carlin, half-backs; H. Webb, Mellors, Thorpe, Widdowson, and R. Jardine, forwards.

-Heanor started the ball, and play became rather exciting.
-The visitors pressed, and good play was witnessed in front of the home goal.
-An attack was made, but Ward fisted out, and a foul was given against the home team.
+half-backs; H. Webb, Mellors, and play became rather ex-Heanor started the ball, and play became rather exciting.
+The visitors pressed, and good play was witmessed in front of the home goal.
+An attack was made, but Ward fisted out, and a foul was given against tho home team.
 Webbe, who took the kick, shot over.
-The home team then had a turn, the forwards making some excellent passes.
+The home team then had a turn, the forwards making come excellent passes.
 Culley made a good attempt, but kicked over.
-Freestone next had try, but the ball went just over the cross-bar.
+Freestone next had try, but the ball went just over thcross-bar.
 The last named in making another attempt was forced to kick out through being hard pressed by Wright.
-Heanor's forwards again rand down, and Farmer in attempting to clear conceded corner.
+Heanor's forwards again ran down, and Farmer in attempting to clear conceded cornes.
 Freestone then ran down, but was overtaken by Webbe, who kicked to Culley, the latter returning to Butterworth, who shot wide.
-The home team kept up the pressure.
+The home team kept up, the pressure.
 Farmer made a sharp run down the right, and shot at goal, but the wind carried the ball wide.
 The visitors were next fouled.
 Carnelley took the kick, and passed to Butterworth, who shot over.
 Farmer from the centre kicked wide.

 Clever passing amongst the forwards culminated in Start shooting wide.
 The home forwards kept up the pressure, and forced a corner.
 Val Smith nicely placed the ball, and after exciting play Freestone secred the first goal.
-The visitors forwards from the kick-off ran down, and Ward gave a corner.
+The visitors' forwards from the kick-off ran down, and Ward gave a corner.
 From the goal-kick the home right ran down, Butterworth shooting over-Half-time arrived with the score:

-LOUGHBOROUGH, one;
+LOUGHBOROUGH, ODe :

-HEANOR, pil.
+HEANOR, nil.